-This section continues on the next page.

-Howerster If you would be show the best How to deal with issues If you need to stop the test: during make a note of the time make a note of the time the test make sure pupils are kept under test conditions and that they are supervised if they have to leave the room, ensure they don't talk about the test (continued) If they have to leave the room, ensure they don't tak about the test speak to your test co-ordinator or a senior member of staff for advice on what to do next consider contacting the national curriculum assessments helpline on 0300 303 3013 for further advice.
-You should brief your headteacher on how the incident was dealt with, once the test is over.
-What to do at the start Check that seating is appropriately spaced and that no pupil can see another pupil's test paper. of the test • Check that pupils don't have any materials or equipment that may give them extra help.
-Check that pupils don't have mobile phones or other disruptive items. • Ensure that each pupil has a copy of mathematics Paper 2: reasoning.
-What to say at the start of the test It is important to brief pupils fully at the start of each test.
-You should use these instructions to introduce mathematics Paper 2: reasoning.
-The text that you need to read to the pupils is in the large font.
-The wording of these instructions can be adapted, provided the meaning is retained.
-This is the key stage 1 mathematics Paper 2: reasoning.
+How to introduce the test

+- It is important to brief pupils fully at the start of each test.
+Use these instructions to introduce Paper 2: reasoning. - The wording of these instructions can be adapted, provided the meaning is retained.

+This is the mathematics test Paper 2: reasoning.
 You should have a test booklet in front of you.
+This test will take around 35 minutes.

 Write your name on the front of your test booklet.

-I'm going to explain to you how to write down your answers to the questions.
+I'm going to explain how to write down your answers to the questions.
 You'll have plenty of time to work out the answers.

 You need to work on your own.
-You need to think of your own answers and you mustn't talk about them with anyone else.
-If you want to change an answer, you should put a line through the answer that you don't want to be marked.
+You should think of your own answers and you mustn't talk about them with anyone else.

+If you want to change an answer, you should rub it out or put a line through the answer that you don't want to be marked.

 If you need to change a diagram or graph, make sure that you completely rub out or cross out your answer before writing your new answer.

 Some questions have boxes for you to write your answers in.
-You can do any working out in the white space around the boxes if you need to. • Where necessary, you can show the pupils how to draw a tick, circle or cross to indicate the answer.
+You can do any working out in the white space around the boxes if you need to.

+• Where necessary, you can show the pupils how to draw a tick, circle or cross to indicate the answer.

 Open your test booklet at page 2.
 Amy and Ajay are children who are in some of the questions.
 There are different children mentioned in other questions as well.
 Their names are Sam, Ben, Sita and Kemi.